yjh0410/yolov2-yolov3_PyTorch/README.md

 # YOLOv3-SPP and YOLOv3-Plus
-I am trying to reproduce YOLOv3 with SPP, PAN and more other modules and tricks.
+I am trying to build a better YOLOv3 with SPP, PAN and more other modules and tricks.

 https://github.com/yjh0410/yolov3-plus_PyTorch